imnemo/crc16/README.md

 `npm install`

 ### C++ unit testing
-`CRC16`check and verify algorithm's implemention in c++ is standalone and in `./lib/crc16.cc`.If you will modify that, please write suitable unit testing case.
+The implemention of `CRC16` checking and verifing algorithm in c++  is standalone in `./lib/crc16.cc`.
+If you want to modify it, please write suitable unittest cases.
 You can reference [Catch](https://github.com/philsquared/Catch), and then run:
 ```bash
 make test
 ```